NSTAdventure/BlockVendor-NeverLand-/README.md

 This will affect all devices that are connected
 To same WiFi or internet provider

-2. You might can't visit the official website of that vendor.
+2. You might can't visit the official website of that vendor
+3. Ypu might can't use any or vendor services
+(THIS IS INCLUDED CLOUD STORAGE AND OTA UPDATE)